-By incorporating modern technologies such as augmented reality (AR), a Wi-Fi router and a mobile app, Recoil has arguably blurred the line between first-person-shooter video games and laser tag.
+By incorporating modern technologies such as augmented reality (AR), a Wi-Fi router, and a mobile app, Recoil has arguably blurred the line between first-person-shooter video games and laser tag.

 Who is This Product For?

 In order to play the game, you are required to download an app to your smartphone.
-Your smartphone should be running on the iOS or Android operating systems, and ideally be among Recoil’s official supported devices.
+Your smartphone should be running on the iOS or Android operating systems, and ideally, be among Recoil’s official supported devices.

-This laser tag system is a natural choice for those who are bored of conventional laser tag options.
+This system is a natural choice for those who are bored with conventional options.
 If you have played first-person-shooter video games in the past, you would really appreciate Recoil’s system.

-What’s Included in the Set
+What’s Included in this Starter Set

 There are two sets you could purchase, one with two guns and the other with four.
-Both sets come with a Wi-Fi game hub and an instruction manual.
+Both sets come with a Wi-Fi hub and an instruction manual.

 Each RK-45 blaster requires 4xAA batteries , which are not included in the sets.
 You will need to have your own screwdriver to open the battery compartment.
 It is also recommended that you purchase headphones for a full gaming experience.

 You do not need to have an Internet connection to run the hub, as it creates its own wireless network that links up all players.

-The game allows you to have up to 16 players, and a choice of four game modes.
+The game allows you to have up to 16 players and a choice of 4 game modes.
 The system does not allow solo player mode, which we find unfortunate as it would be useful for practicing.

 With each shot, the system calculates your accuracy and determines if your opponent has been terminated.
 Successful shots will result in your opponent losing a life and being removed from the game.
 He/ she will then need to go back to the team base to respawn.

-Recoil’s laser tag system operates in a game area of 250 feet (76 meters), which is the limit of the game hub’s Wi-Fi network.
+Recoil’s system operates in a game area of 250 feet (76 meters), which is the limit of the hub’s Wi-Fi network.
 We find this to be very sizeable, although the reliance on the Wi-Fi hub makes it impractical to go “outside the map”.
 The blasters themselves are able to shoot up to 300 feet (91 meters) away.

 By plugging in your own headphones, you will hear impressive sound effects and real-time communication from your team-mates.
-This would be very useful when playing in a larger area, or splitting up without visual contact in an obstacle-filled map.
+This would be very useful when playing in a larger area or splitting up without visual contact in an obstacle-filled map.

-The Recoil Laser Tag Set has been quite well-designed.
+The Recoil Set has been quite well-designed.
 The blaster comes with a special slot on the left and right side where you can attach the smartphone holder.
 Your phone rests on this holder at an angle of roughly 45 degrees, allowing you to see it while running around.

 Reloading the blaster is easy.
 All you need to do is hit the button at the bottom of the gun’s handle.
 The chat button is also located at the back of the gun, enabling easy communication between teammates.

 If you wish to record the game, you may even mount a GoPro camera to the front of your Recoil blaster.
-While the RK-45 blaster is the standard weapon in all sets, you could also purchase the SR-12 Rogue Rifle and Frag Grenade as separate add-ons.
+While the RK-45 blaster is the standard set in all sets, you could also purchase the SR-12 Rogue Rifle and Frag Grenade as separate add-ons.

 Each blaster is powered by four AA batteries, which are supposed to go for up to 200 hours.
 However, some users commented that their batteries had to be replaced sooner than this.
 It is also a hassle to change batteries as you would need to unscrew the compartment each time.

 Another area to look out for is device compatibility.
 You will need to have a smartphone running on iOS 10 and above, or Android 6 (Marshmallow) and above.
-This may be a problem for those who do not own a newer phone, and are not prepared to upgrade.
+This may be a problem for those who do not own a newer phone and are not prepared to upgrade.